Crooked Jaw & Treatment Options

 Facial or jaw pain that occurs after eating or speaking

-The crooked jaw can cause you pain after eating, talking or even smiling.
+A crooked jaw can cause pain after eating, talking or even smiling.

 Ongoing headaches or facial pain

 Patients with a crooked jaw may have migraine headaches caused by the teeth and jaw muscles straining to function correctly.

 A patient with a crooked jaw may experience tooth sensitivity and uneven wear.
 The enamel wears away much faster on teeth that experience forced grinding.